kaboya19/InflationForecast/README.md

 # InflationForecast
-I built time series models and SARIMA models that predicts inflation with regression and time series models rates using with many macroeconomic datas.
+I built time series models and SARIMA models that predicts inflation with regression and time series models using with many macroeconomic datas.